thirulabs/chat-app/README.md

-Chat App is a sample application used to compare performance of commonly used microservice communication frameworks
+ChatApp is a sample application used to compare performance of commonly used microservice communication frameworks

-Following frameworks/protocols are compared using Java implementation
+Following frameworks/protocols are compared using Java their implementation
 * gRPC
 * RSocket
 * Apache Dubbo